Honduran Red Cross: Paramedics

-The body of paramedics, staffed by volunteers, receives a basic course in first aid, basic emergency aid, building rescue, mountains aid, rivers aid, etc.

-They also receive intensive training in infant nursing, in addition to cardiovascular and pulmonary resuscitation, minor surgeries, dealing with infections, and so on.
+The body of paramedics, staffed by volunteers, receives a basic course in first aid, basic emergency aid, building rescue, mountains aid, rivers aid, etc. They also receive intensive training in infant nursing, in addition to cardiovascular and pulmonary resuscitation, minor surgeries, and dealing with infections.

 Regional headquarters

 The central headquarters of the Honduran Red Cross is in the Concepción neighborhood, 7th street, 1st and 2nd avenue, of Tegucigalpa, M.D.C.

 The expansion of the regional headquarters led to the expansion of the Red Cross into many major Honduran cities, such as Comayagua, Danlí, The Ceiba, Choluteca, Santa Bárbara, Juticalpa, San Pedro Sula, Santa Rosa de Copán, and Yuscarán.

 Red Cross Youth Honduras

 Red Cross Youth Honduras is an auxiliary program of Honduran Red Cross founded on 17 June 1964.
 It is composed of volunteers aged 6 and up, organized as follows: 6 -12 year olds are brigaders; 12–30 year olds are juveniles; 30+ year olds are advisors.

 Offices of the CRJH (Cruz Roja Juventud Honduras) are in Francisco Morazán, Comayagua, Choluteca, Valley, Olancho, El Paraiso, Cortes, Santa Bárbara, Atlántida, Colón, Intibucá, Yoro and Copán.